Are Cherry Shrimp Sensitive to Nitrate?

 Nitrate Test kits

 Monitoring and maintaining safe nitrate levels in your shrimp tank is crucial to shrimp keeping.
 Regular testing of your tank water is the first step in this process.
-There are various water testing kitsOpens in a new tab. available on the market that can measure nitrate levels.
+There are various water testing kits available on the market that can measure nitrate levels.

 It’s recommended to test your water at least once a week or more frequently if you notice any changes in your shrimp’s behavior or health.